nikbearbrown/Zebonastic.ai-Vol1-No1-Winter-2025/Prompt_Templates_for_Midjourney/README.md

    - Test variations
    - Optimize results

-# The Art of Prompt Efficiency: Why Less Can Be More
+## The Art of Prompt Efficiency: Why Less Can Be More
-*Zebonastic.ai Vol. 1 No. 1 - Winter 2025*

-## Understanding Prompt Overload

 When crafting prompts for Midjourney, it's crucial to understand that more words don't necessarily mean better results.
 Like a crowded room where too many voices make it hard to hear the important ones, overly complex prompts can cause the AI to focus inconsistently on different elements.